Key Quote

 REGENCY MARRIAGE MARKET

-Women could not inherit property (entailment), enter professions, or maintain financial independence.
+Women could not inherit property (entailmententailment — A legal restriction preventing property being inherited by women), enter professions, or maintain financial independence.
 Marriage was economic necessity, not romantic choice.
 The Bennet estate is entailed away to Mr Collins, making the daughters' marriages a matter of survival.

 CLASS HIERARCHY

 The landed gentry (Darcy: £10,000/year) and emerging trade wealth (Bingley's fortune from commerce) occupied distinct social tiers.
-Austen interrogates (critically examines) whether birth or character determines worth — a radical question in Regency England.
+Austen interrogatesinterrogates — critically examines whether birth or character determines worth — a radical question in Regency England.

 Key Words